-- 8. All staff should be prepared to identify children who may benefit from early help.4 Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years. - Any staff member who has any concerns about a child's welfare should follow the processes set out in paragraphs 51-67.
-Staff should expect to support social workers and other agencies following any referral. - 10.
-Every school and college should have a designated safeguarding lead who will provide support to staff to carry out their safeguarding duties and who will liaise closely with other services such as local authority children's social care. - 11.
-The designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns. - 12.
-The Teachers' Standards 2012 state that teachers (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.5

-What school and college staff need to know

-- 13. All staff should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
-This should include the: - child protection policy (which should amongst other things also include the policy and procedures to deal with child-on-child abuse) - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying)6 - staff behaviour policy (sometimes called a code of conduct) should amongst other things, include low-level concerns, allegations against staff and whistleblowing - safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods and

-Detailed information on early help can be found in Chapter 1 of Working Together to Safeguard Children.
+6. All staff should be prepared to identify children who may benefit from early help.
+Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+7. Any staff member who has any concerns about a child's welfare should follow the processes set out in paragraphs 49-55.
+Staff should expect to support social workers and other agencies following any referral.
+8. Every school and college should have a designated safeguarding lead who will provide support to staff to carry out their safeguarding duties and who will liaise closely with other services such as local authority children's social care.
+9. The designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
+10. The Teachers' Standards 2012 state that teachers (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
+What school and college staff need to know 11.
+All staff should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
+This should include the: - child protection policy (which should amongst other things also include the policy and procedures to deal with child-on-child abuse) - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying). - staff behaviour policy (sometimes called a code of conduct) should amongst other things, include low-level concerns, allegations against staff and whistleblowing - safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods &lt;sup>4 Detailed information on early help can be found in Working Together to Safeguard Children. &lt;sup>5 Error!
+Hyperlink reference not valid.